JanBoon89/academic-kickstart/content/project/orgdes.md

 date = 2019-11-25T00:00:00

 # Project title.
-title = "Organizational design and reform"
+title = "Organizational behavior"

 # Project summary to display on homepage.
-summary = "How are organizations designed and coordinated to achieve coordinated action? [click for more]"
+summary = "Why do organizations behave the way they do? [click for more]"

 # Optional image to display on homepage (relative to `static/img/` folder).